duct fasteners

 Staples and Tape

 Fiberglass duct boards can be fastened using embracing staples.
-If the use of staples isn’t feasible, exceptionally, use pressure-sensitive tapes.
+If the use of staples is not feasible, try pressure-sensitive tapes.